How to Make Healthy Oatmeal The Easy Way

 The most processed kind which takes the shortest time to cook.
 This is the kind you find in the microwave oatmeal packs.

-My personal favorite to make healthy oatmeal with is rolled oats, aka old-fashioned oats for soaking overnight.
+I have tested the all and my personal favorite to make healthy oatmeal with is rolled oats, aka old-fashioned oats for soaking overnight.
 I get the gluten-free version on amazon.
 They soak up the milk and spices overnight so perfectly.

 Unlike rolled oats, steel-cut oatmeal will still need to be cooked on the stove or in the microwave even after soaking all night.
 On the other hand, instant oats will just get soggy and turn into baby food.